GM-Alex/docker-phpapp/Readme.md

 resolvconf -u
 ```

-Now you can access your app via _http://<containername>.phpapp.dev.docker_, nice isn't?
+Now you can access your app via _http://<containername>.phpapp.dev.docker_.